groue/GRMustache/README.md

 ### BOOL properties

-Now that we know how to put booleans in our dictionaries, let's talk about BOOL properties.

-Here is a nice model:
+BOOL properties which have been declared with the `@property` keyword are handled by GRMustache:

 	@interface Person: NSObject
 	@property BOOL dead;
 	@property NSString *name;
 	@end

-And here is a template for iterating over an array of persons:
+In the following template, GRMustache would process the `dead` boolean property as expected, and display "RIP" next to dead people only:

 	{{#persons}}
 	- {{name}} {{#dead}}(RIP){{/dead}}
 	{{/persons}}

-The good news is that, out of the box, GRMustache would process the `dead` boolean property as expected, and display "RIP" next to dead people only.

-Note that GRMustache can only handle BOOL properties which have been declared with the `@property` keyword.

-### In-depth discussion of BOOL properties

-Now some readers may hold their breath, because they know that `valueForKey:` returns NSNumber instances for BOOL properties.

-Haven't we said above that `[NSNumber numberWithBool:NO]` is not considered false?

-Well, thanks to Objective-C runtime, we know that the Person class did declare the `dead` property as BOOL.
-And that's why we are able to interpret this zero number as a false boolean.

-Well again, the naked truth is that *GRMustache is considering false all zeros returned by signed character properties*.

-That's because objc/obj_c.h defines BOOL as:

-	typedef signed char BOOL;
+Undeclared BOOL properties, that is to say, selectors implemented without `@property` keyword in some `@interface` block, will be considered as numbers (see comments on NSNumber above).

+Actually, all `signed char` properties returning 0 will be regarded as false.
+Not only BOOL ones.

-Should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.
+We thought that, besides BOOL, it would be pretty rare that you would use such a value in a template.
+However, should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.

-### Strict boolean mode

-The strict mode is triggered this way:

 	[GRMustacheContext setStrictBooleanMode:YES];

 In strict boolean mode, BOOL properties will be considered as numbers.

-There is still a way for using booleans in KVC context, and it's the unbeloved C99 `bool` type:
+There is still a way for using booleans, and it's the unbeloved C99 `bool` type:

 	@interface Person: NSObject
 	- (bool)dead;   // KVC-compatible boolean, even without @property declaration